-Welcome to the website of Luis J. Rodriguez--from 2014-2016, the official Poet Laureate of Los Angeles.
+Welcome to the website of Luis J. Rodriguez.
+From 2014-2016, Luis served as the official Poet Laureate of Los Angeles.
 For Luis poetry is soul talk, a prophetic act, a powerful means to enlarge one's presence in the world.

-Luis is also a novelist/memoirist/short story/children's book writer as well as a community & urban peace activist, mentor, healer, youth & arts advocate, husband, father, grandfather, and great-grandfather.
+Luis is also a novelist/memoirist/short story writer/children's book writer/essayist as well as a community & urban peace activist, mentor, healer, youth & arts advocate, husband, father, grandfather, and great-grandfather.

 Luis is dedicated to a clean, balanced, abundant, cooperative, healing world.
 No more capitalist private property relations, exploitation, war, or inequities.
 "In essential things, unity; in nonessential things, liberty.
 In all things compassion."

 From August 31 to November 24, 2019, Casa 0101 Theater in Boyle Heights, Los Angeles, co-sponsored by Tia Chucha's Centro Cultural, staged the play "Always Running" based on Luis' best-selling memoir of the same name.
 Seats were sold out every weekend.
 Co-adapted by Luis J. Rodriguez and Hector Rodriguez, directed by Hector Rodriguez, the play explored the dramatic tension between a youth worker trying to mentor a highly troubled gang member from violence, drugs, and jails to become an artist, writer, and social justice activist.
 Set in the late 60s and 70s during the height of the Chicano Movement in the East Los Angeles area.
 The play will be resurrected as a touring ensemble and for licensing later in 2020.